 • Accelerates skin aging and dehydrates it.

-• Increases the risk of developing skin cancer and accelerates the progression of an existing cancer.
+• Increases the risk of developing skin cancer and accelerates the progression of existing cancer.

 How to avoid negative influence:

-• observe the drinking regimen: at least 1.5-2 liters of clean water during the day;
+• observe the drinking regime: at least 1.5-2 liters of clean water during the day;

-The influence of the composition of water and soil on immunity
+The influence of water and soil composition on immunity

 A person receives various minerals, macro- and microelements with water and food, the composition of which largely depends on the types of soil: water passes through its layers and is saturated with elements, plants grow on the ground and also receive various components from it.
 Composition and quantity chemical elements often changes in a negative direction due to economic activity person.

 • Iodine ensures the normal functioning of the thyroid gland, in particular, the production of iodine-containing hormones that regulate metabolic processes in the body.
-With iodine deficiency in the body, endemic goiter develops.
+With iodine deficiency, endemic goiter develops in the body.

-• Fluorine increases the density of bone tissue and teeth, and the lack of the element is the cause of caries.
+• Fluoride increases the density of bone tissue and teeth, and a deficiency of the element causes caries.

 • Cobalt is involved in the synthesis and absorption of vitamin B12, while its deficiency leads to a deficiency of this vitamin.

-• An excess of fluorine over 1.5 mg/l leads to the development of fluorosis: damage to tooth enamel.
-This situation is typical for soil with mineral deposits, and also happens during the activities of enterprises producing nitrates, superphosphates, and aluminum.
+• Excess fluoride of more than 1.5 mg/l leads to the development of fluorosis: damage to tooth enamel.
+This situation is typical for soil with mineral deposits, and also occurs during the activities of enterprises producing nitrates, superphosphates, and aluminum.

-• Heavy metal salts such as zinc, lead, cadmium, mercury, which enter the soil and water with smoke and wastewater from industrial enterprises, accumulate in the body and lead to severe poisoning.
+• Salts of heavy metals, such as zinc, lead, cadmium, mercury, which enter the soil and water with smoke and wastewater from industrial enterprises, accumulate in the body and lead to severe poisoning.

-• radioactive elements.
-Biggest Contribution the accident at the Chernobyl nuclear power plant contributed to the chemical pollution of water and soil.
+• Radioactive elements.
+Greatest contribution The Chernobyl accident contributed to the chemical pollution of water and soil.
 Radon, uranium, thorium, lead, radioactive iodine and other radionuclides emit gamma rays and irradiate humans, and also enter the body with water, food and cause cancer.

-• Soil contamination with bacteria, fungi, worm eggs and protozoa leads to the fact that they enter the body through contact, household, food and air, causing a number of diseases: helminthic invasions, dysentery, viral hepatitis, typhoid fever.
+• Soil contamination by bacteria, fungi, worm eggs and protozoa leads to the fact that they enter the body through contact, food and air, causing a number of diseases: helminthic infestations, dysentery, viral hepatitis, typhoid fever.

 How to avoid negative influence:

-• drink purified (filtered) or bottled water, especially while in other countries.
+• drink purified (filtered) or bottled water, especially when in other countries.
 If this is not possible, it is allowed to boil tap water (as a temporary solution);

-• wash hands before eating with soap and foods before eating.
+• Wash your hands with soap before eating and food before eating.

 The effect of altitude on immunity

 As altitude increases, the concentration of oxygen in the air decreases.
-To restore the level of oxygen saturation in the blood, compensatory mechanisms are triggered: the heart rate and respiratory rate increase, the level of red blood cells in the blood increases.
+To restore the level of oxygen saturation in the blood, compensatory mechanisms are triggered: the heartbeat and breathing rate increase, and the level of red blood cells in the blood increases.

-• Mountain air is considered the cleanest: it is devoid of dangerous impurities, saturated with negatively charged ions.
-People living in mountainous areas have elevated level red blood cells and a rapid response of the immune system to the introduction of the pathogen: immunoglobulins are synthesized at an increased rate.
+• Mountain air is considered the cleanest: it is devoid of dangerous impurities and is saturated with negatively charged ions.
+People living in mountainous areas experience increased level red blood cells and the rapid response of the immune system to the introduction of the pathogen: immunoglobulins are synthesized at an increased rate.
 A priori, highlanders have minimized contact with pathogens and their immunity is not weakened, unlike urban residents.

-• Clean air, non-polluted soil and organic products have a positive effect on overall health.
+• Clean air, unpolluted soil and organic foods have a positive effect on overall health.

-• High levels of sunlight activate the synthesis of vitamin D, which, according to recent research, is involved in stimulating the growth of immune cells that destroy cancerous tumors.
+• High levels of solar radiation activate the synthesis of vitamin D, which, according to recent research, is involved in stimulating the growth of immune cells that destroy cancerous tumors.

-• At an altitude of 4000 thousand meters above sea level and more, all cells of the body suffer from oxygen deficiency - the so-called altitude sickness occurs.
-Brain cells are most sensitive to hypoxia, so a person feels headache, dizziness, depression of mood.
-The myocardium suffers from a lack of oxygen - IHD develops.
+• At an altitude of 4,000 thousand meters above sea level and more, all cells of the body suffer from oxygen deficiency - so-called altitude sickness occurs.
+Brain cells are most sensitive to hypoxia, so a person feels headache, dizziness, and depressed mood.
+The myocardium suffers from lack of oxygen and develops ischemic heart disease.

 • A decrease in atmospheric pressure leads to a jump in blood pressure and increases the risk of a heart attack.